 - 1. Garden must be an edible educational garden (growing fruits, vegetables, herbs, grains, etc.). - 2.
 Applicant must be one of the following: - a.
-A non-profit K-12 school (public, private or charter, elementary, middle or high) i. [garden will live on school campus] - b.
-A 501(c)(3) nonprofit organization or governmental organization i. [garden will live on the grounds of the organization] - c.
+A non-profit K-12 school (public, private or charter, elementary, middle or high) - i. [garden will live on school campus] - b.
+A 501(c)(3) nonprofit organization or governmental organization - i. [garden will live on the grounds of the organization] - c.
 A 501(c)(3) nonprofit organization working in partnership with a K-12 school - i. [garden will live on the campus of the school for whom you are submitting the application] - 3.
 Organization must regularly engage at least 10 children in any grade range of K-12 at the garden.

-ELIGIBILTY TO RE-APPLY:
+ELIGIBILITY TO RE-APPLY:

-- 1. School or organization must not have received a Whole Kids Foundation Garden Grant in the same year (for example, if you were awarded a grant in the spring of 2019, you cannot apply again in the fall of 2019 applicant would have to wait until the following application window in fall of 2020). - 2.
-Recipient organization must have completed: - a.
-If received a grant in 2018: Progress Report - b.
-If received a grant before 2018: Grant Survey
+- 1. Applying school or organization must not have received a Whole Kids Foundation Garden Grant in the most recent grant cycle.
+In other words, if you were awarded a grant in the late summer/fall of 2021, and received your funds at any point during 2021, you are not eligible to apply in this February/March 2022 cycle.
+The applicant would have to wait until the next cycle in February/March of 2023. - 2.
+Recipient organization must have completed the required Progress Report.